 I’m sad local curation-based blog Beyond Guardian Leeds could soon be no more!
 BGL head honcho Mike Wallis recently announced that the blog would close on December 20 unless someone came forward to take it over.

-Reblogged from the leeds citizen: Leeds MP and Shadow Secretary of State for Communities and Local Government Hilary Benn has given Labour’s backing to government proposals that councils in England should allow the recording and videoing of council and committee meetings.
-Speaking in the House of Commons yesterday, Benn said it was to be welcomed […]
+Hilary Benn – no difference between recording and verbatim shorthand record Leeds MP and Shadow Secretary of State for Communities and Local Government Hilary Benn has given Labour’s backing to government proposals that councils in England should allow the recording and videoing of council and committee meetings.
+Speaking in…

 The financial sustainability of hyperlocal blogs and independent community media provided a lively discussion at the weekend’s Talk About Local ‘Unconference’.